 “These dictionary definitions confirm that the word ‘substantially’… is elastic and an unsatisfactory medium for conveying the concept of an ascertainable proportion of the whole.”

 In Keefe v.
-The Queen, the Appellant relied on McDonald v.
-The Queen, in support of his position that his employment purpose use of 81% comes within the meaning of "all or substantially all."
-Justice Gerald Sheridan was satisfied that even though the departmental assessing policy may follow the "90 per cent rule," the Appellant’s specific case makes it clear that something less than that might be sufficient since it does not lend itself to a simple mathematical formula.
+The Queen, Justice Gerald Sheridan was satisfied that the Appellant’s specific case makes it clear that something less than 90% might be sufficient since a simple mathematical formula is not always appropriate.